Graduate Department of Computer Science

 Doctoral Degree

 The Doctor of Philosophy is regarded as a research degree and is awarded on the basis of accomplishment in a recognized specialty in computer science.
 Such accomplishment should include scholarly mastery of the field, significant contributions to new knowledge in the field, and written and oral communication skills appropriate for the field.
-All doctoral degree requirements can also be found at https://cs.fsu.edu/academics/graduate-programs/phd-degree-info/.
+All doctoral degree requirements can also be found at https://cs.fsu.edu/academics/graduate-programs/phd-degree-info.

-The requirements for the PhD include the following: passing CIS 8962, the qualifying examination (portfolio defense), and CIS 8964, preliminary examination (area survey); satisfaction of the course requirements; successfully defending a dissertation prospectus; and successfully defending a dissertation.
+The requirements for the PhD include the following: passing CIS 8962, the qualifying examination (portfolio defense), and CIS 8964, preliminary examination (area survey); satisfaction of the course and continuous research contribution requirements; successfully defending a dissertation prospectus; and successfully defending a dissertation.
 All candidates for doctoral degrees in the department are required to participate in teaching activities at some time during their graduate careers unless waived by the department chair.
 Additionally, each doctoral student must complete at least one oral research presentation which is critiqued by at least one faculty member.
 This can be at the departmental research conference or any discipline-related conference.
 Each candidate must also meet the Publication Requirement, where the student is required to be the primary (e.g., first) author for at least one accepted or published regular paper (six or more pages) in a conference or journal that is ranked B or higher by the Computing Research and Education Association (CORE) [https://www.core.edu.au].

 Course Requirements